liquidmelon/adapt-component-pageJumper/README.md

 ##Button Positioning

-use one of these styles in .jumpnav to position the button, default is left:
+choose one of these positions for the button in the properties, default is left: left center right

-text-align: left;

-text-align: center;

-text-align: right;

 ## Limitations

-it is recommended to jump to pages only within the same submenu due to the default behavior of the navigation's back button.
+the jump-to page will replace the current page in the history. it is recommended to jump to pages only within the same submenu for a fluid user experience.